Support in study skills, language and academic writing

 The course also enables you to practise your ability to express yourself in writing in correct and proper English.
 The course is taught entirely in English.

-The course is offered every semester, on campus, at a rate of 25% of full-time study (during the day).
+The course is offered every semester, as a distance learning course, at a rate of 25% of full-time study.

 This MOOC (Massive Open Online Course) in writing in English at University has been developed by teaching staff at Lund University and applications are open to everyone.